-Those without pre-existing conditions which are not severely injured might also choose to represent themselves.
-These types of situations are uncomplicated, and your employer will give you the help you deserve since the case is black and white.
+Those without pre-existing conditions that are not severely injured might also choose to represent themselves.
+These situations are uncomplicated, and your employer will give you the help you deserve since the case is black and white.
 However, a majority of the work-related injuries aren’t so simple.

 2. Hiring a Lawyer

-The number one reason that so many individuals require the help of attorney firms like Holtz Law is that their employer denies their claim.
+The number one reason that so many individuals require attorney firms like Holtz Law is that their employer denies their claim.
 Companies remain confident that employees will not file an appeal, and they are right nine times out of ten.
-The process is complicated, time-consuming, and exhausting, which makes hiring a lawyer your best bet at winning the case.
+The process is complicated, time-consuming, and exhausting, making hiring a lawyer your best bet at winning the case.

 You might find that your employer offers a settlement that doesn’t cover all of your medical bills or lost wages, or even that refuse to pay your benefits promptly.